📍9 Best Places To Watch Brisbane Riverfire For Viewing & Photography. (2025.)

 Another great place to revel in the nighttime atmosphere while fireworks are lighting up the night sky over the Brisbane River is the stunning Kangaroo Point Cliffs.
 This breathtaking elevated vantage point is one of the city’s best lookouts, offering the widest viewing scope to enjoy several of the pyrotechnic barges along the river.

-The most breathtaking direction is northeast with the illuminated skyscrapers creating the perfect photographic backdrop for the fireworks, while the set of 3 or 4 around the bend at South Bank create a spectacular row or colour aerial explosions, silhouetting the buildings and botanical gardens of the southern half of the CBD.
+The most breathtaking direction is northeast with the illuminated skyscrapers creating the perfect photographic backdrop for the fireworks, while the set of 3 or 4 around the bend at South Bank creates a spectacular row of colour aerial explosions, silhouetting the buildings and botanical gardens of the southern half of the CBD.

-Furthermore, this is also one of the several spots that have the Triple M soundtrack on loudspeaker to get people pumped and excited for Brisbane’s biggest showcase, but yet it’s a little further away from the fireworks so it’s not as headache-inducing as the closer ones.
-And there is also a dedicated accessible viewing area, making it the optimal spot for people for all kinds of revellers.
+Furthermore, this is also one of the several spots that have the Triple M soundtrack on the loudspeaker to get people pumped and excited for Brisbane’s biggest showcase, but yet, it’s a little further away from the fireworks, so it’s not as headache-inducing as the closer ones.
+And there is also a dedicated accessible viewing area, making it the optimal spot for people of all kinds of revellers.
 However, you need to call ahead to reserve a spot well in advance.

 View of the CBD skyscrapers from Kangaroo Point.